France

 The rules for assigning trans inmates are not always applied.
 While in prison, LGBTI persons are often victims of homophobic or transphobic acts of violence, including: verbal, physical and sexual assaults

-Transgender prisoners are entitled to customised searches
+Transgender people are entitled to customised searches

-Transgender prisoners benefit from specific health care
+Transgender people benefit from specific health care

 no